 2015 headline: Coffee is practically a health food

-now agrees that "coffee can be incorporated into a healthy lifestyle," especially if you stay within three to five cups a day (a maximum of 400 mg of caffeine), and avoid fattening cream and sugar.
-You can read their analysis of the latest data on everything from diabetes to chronic disease here.
+that "coffee can be incorporated into a healthy lifestyle," especially if you stay within three to five cups a day (a maximum of 400 milligrams of caffeine), and avoid fattening cream and sugar.

-A study published in September reversed opinion on the benefits for Parkinson's disease, which was long thought to be helped by caffeine.
-Researchers who first found coffee reduced tremors in those with Parkinson's went back and studied a larger sample
+a study published in September reversed opinion on the benefits for Parkinson's disease, which was long thought to be helped by caffeine.
+Researchers who first that found coffee reduced tremors in those with Parkinson's went back and studied a larger sample

 of patients for a longer time.
 This time, they found no difference between those taking caffeine tablets and those taking a placebo.
 After the initial data came back negative, the study was stopped.